ionos-deploy-now/documentation/content/blog/host-github-blog.md

 ---
-description: "Both frameworks have pros and cons, so how can you decide which framework is suitable for your project?
-In this article, we’ll compare Laravel vs. Symfony and help provide some guidance so you can pick the framework that’s right for your project."
+description: "If you're a developer, you know that GitHub is the go-to platform for version control and code collaboration.
+These features also mean GitHub can be an excellent platform for storing your blog files.
+And, if you choose the right host for your blog, deploying new blog posts can be as simple as committing your changes."
-created: '2022-12-05'
+created: '2022-12-14'
 author: 'katy-kozee'
 header: '@assets/blog/github-blog.png'
 teaser: '@assets/blog/github-blog.png'